What Happened To Melania Trump’s Anti-Bullying Campaign?

 Melania brought up the subject up again on the campaign trail and told the crowd that society has become too mean and rough, especially online.
 She also said that people, namely Americans, should come up with better ways to communicate with each other online instead of bullying.
 The only problem with Melania’s anti-bullying campaign is that she hasn’t spoken a word about it since Donald moved into the White House.

-Multiple media outlets have reached out to Melania Trump about bullying but she hasn’t clarified where she stands on the issue.
+Multiple media outlets have reached out to Melania Trump about bullying, but she hasn’t clarified where she stands on the issue.
 Stephanie Grisham, Melania’s spokeswoman, claims that she has been thinking about the subject over the past couple of months and coming up with a game plan.

 “Mrs. Trump is being very thoughtful when it comes to building out her initiatives,” Grisham shared.